reflex-dev/reflex-web/docs/getting-started/dashboard_tutorial.md

 This tutorial is divided into several sections:

-- Setup for the tutorial will give you a starting point to follow the tutorial.
+- **Setup for the Tutorial**: A starting point to follow the tutorial
-- Overview will teach you the fundamentals of Reflex: components and props.
+- **Overview**: The fundamentals of Reflex UI (components and props)
-- Showing dynamic data (State) will show you how to use state to render data that will change in your app.
+- **Showing Dynamic Data**: How to use State to render data that will change in your app.
-- Using a Form to Add Data will show you how to let a user add data to your app and introduce event handlers.
+- **Add Data to your App**: Using a Form to let a user add data to your app and introduce event handlers.
-- Plotting Data in a Graph will show you how to use Reflex's graphing components.
+- **Plotting Data in a Graph**: How to use Reflex's graphing components.
-- Final Cleanup and Conclusion will explain how to further customize your app and add some extra styling to it.
+- **Final Cleanup and Conclusion**: How to further customize your app and add some extra styling to it.

 ### What are you building?